yamrajop667/LEGENDBOT/README.md

 - First Fork This Repo

-- Change Name Of Repo
+- Change Name Of Repo JV

 - Click Below Deploy To Heroku